 The environmental issues associated with palm oil and the products made from it are a much bigger problem and are worthy of thorough research by anyone going into the candle making business or even making candles as a hobby if palm wax is being used.

-Although the knee-jerk reaction to the problem of palm wax is to avoid it and palm oil altogether, this actually doesn't help and could potentially put even more rainforest in jeopardy, according to the Guardian and the RSPO (Roundtable on Sustainable Palm Oil).
+Although the knee-jerk reaction to the problem of palm wax is to avoid it and palm oil altogether, this actually doesn't help and could potentially put even more rainforest in jeopardy, according to the Guardian.
 Replacing palm oil with other vegetable oil crops (such as sunflower, soybeans or rapeseed) would require even more land, since palm trees produce more than 4 to 10 times the amount of oil as other crops per unit of cultivated land.

 A better solution is to source certified sustainable palm oil (CSPO).
 Start by looking for wholesale distributors of palm wax that indicate they source their materials from manufactures that are RSPO members or look for the RSPO logo.
 For more information on how to research the palm oil supply chain, visit SPOTT.